$altText

 Program Details

 The entirety of the intercultural training program takes place remotely through Brightspace modules and Zoom webinars.
 In the Fall, IPG workshops will be held on Wednesdays or Thursdays beginning in mid-September and continuing through October.
-Prior to the start of the training program, each participant must complete the pre-Workshop modules and tasks on Brightspace.
+Prior to the start of the training program, each participant must complete the Welcome module tasks on Brightspace.
+Approximately one week prior to the first virtual workshop, participants are expected to begin work on training Module 1.
 Each asynchronous training module in Brightspace is followed by an accompanying 90-minute, synchronous Zoom Workshop (e.g., Module 1 completed prior to Workshop 1).

 The workshops have been designed to build expertise in curriculum design, embedding intercultural competence, and facilitating intercultural learning in both in-person and virtual contexts.
-Live attendance is expected for this program.
+Live attendance is expected for program workshops.

 Completion Requirements